Pandemic Response Accountability Committee: History

 On April 27, 2020, CIGIE Chair Horowitz named Bob Westbrooks, who had been Inspector General of the Pension Benefit Guaranty Corporation from May 2015, to be the executive director responsible for day-to-day functions.
 Horowitz also announced a website to collect oversight data and reports conducted by the PRAC, individual IGs, and the Government Accountability Office, as stipulated in the CARES Act, as well as a Twitter account.

 Former inspector general David C. Williams expressed concern that the dismissals of several inspectors general with seats on the PRAC may negatively affect the functioning of the committee.
 Some replacements are political appointees that will retain their current positions reporting to officials within the Trump administration.
 Williams expressed doubt that "the career investigators on the committee will feel comfortable discussing sensitive matters with political appointees still working in other roles within the administration" and that the PRAC may thus be of limited value.

 On June 11, Horowitz and Westbrook revealed that attorneys in the Treasury Department had concluded that the Trump administration is not required to provide information about who is receiving funds under the CARES Act's Division A. The PRAC heads stated, "If this interpretation of the CARES Act were correct, it would raise questions about PRAC's authority to conduct oversight of Division A funds.
 This would present potentially significant transparency and oversight issues because Division A of the CARES Act includes over $1 trillion in funding."
 This followed the earlier refusal by Treasury Secretary Steven Mnuchin to provide the names of recipients of the Paycheck Protection Program.
 In response, House Oversight Committee chair Carolyn Maloney said, "If the Trump administration is committed to full cooperation and transparency with taxpayer dollars, it is unclear why it is manufacturing legal loopholes to avoid responding to legitimate oversight requests."

 Membership of the PRAC

 There are nine statutory inspectors general specified as PRAC members in the CARES Act.

 On April 1, 2020, CIGIE Chair Michael Horowitz and inaugural PRAC Chair Glenn Fine announced the below additional inspectors general would serve as members of the PRAC.
+According to Pandamic Oversight website, Department of Interior's inspectors general is also included in PRAC.